pkerspe/yii2-simple-cms/README.md

 			'languageManager' => simplecmsLanguageManager
 	        ],
 		'simplecms_frontend' => [
 			'urlPrefix' => 'cms', //the context alias for the module if you do not want to use simplecms_frotend in your URLs to call the pretty URL aliases
 	        'class' => 'schallschlucker\simplecms\Frontend',
-			'languageManager' => simplecmsLanguageManager
+			'languageManager' => simplecmsLanguageManager,
+			'renderTopMenuNavbar' => true, //boolean to indicate if a bootstrap navbar dropdown navigation (using CmsBootstrapNavbarWidget) should be rendered by the view.
+Set to false of you build your own navigation using one of the widgets provided by simplecms (e.g. CmsBootstrapNavbarWidget or CmsSitemapWidget)
 	    ],
 	],